|

 Generally, one might be able to construct suitable linear combinations

-of such that the matrix
+such that the matrix

 with